uwescience/python-seminar-2015/index.md

 The seminar consists of two parts:

-Python Boot Camp: September 28-29, 2015
+- **Python Boot Camp: September 28-29, 2015**

-: On Sept.
+  On Sept.
 28-29, 2015, we will offer a two-day bootcamp (9am-4pm each day) covering the following topics:

   - basic use of Python
   - essential scientific Python libraries such as Numpy, Pandas, and Matplotlib
   - version control and collaboration using Git and Github
   - effective approaches to structuring code, data, and analysis for reproducibility.

   The bootcamp will be very hands-on, and students should come with their laptops ready to work together on examples and breakout activities.